Just how fast can the symptoms of GERD present themselves once the acid starts making its way up the esophagus?

 • Or can its symptoms suddenly come out of the blue?

-“GERD can begin very suddenly,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Health Center of NJ.
+“GERD can begin very suddenly,” says Alan Gingold, DO, a board certified gastroenterologist with the Digestive Healthcare Center of NJ.

 “GERD is the movement of stomach contents into the esophagus.
 Heartburn is a symptom of GERD and occurs in about 50% of people.”